 Despite being a little old PX 760 is a wonderful Home Digital Piano and you can still get one on eBay, Guitar Center or used options on Amazon.

-PX 760 is not an entry level piano and costs around $750.
+PX 760 is not an entry level piano and costs close to $750.

-But it's better to opt for a used version or if you really going to spend around $800 then its much better to choose Privia PX 770 over PX 760, as they both costs the same.
+So, if you are going to spend around $800 then its much better to choose Privia PX 770 over PX 760, as they both costs the same.

 The Highlights of Privia PX 760 :